Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 6. Follow Google’s advice

-Google is actually very helpful when it comes to advising you how to improve your site’s performance in search results – in fact, the company provides a free guide to optimising your site for Google search.
+Google is actually pretty helpful when it comes to advising you how to improve your site’s performance in search results – in fact, the company provides a free guide to optimising your site for Google search.

 The guide deals with the nuts and bolts of SEO – how to use headers, meta data and keyword-rich content appropriately.
 Read it in depth and make sure you are following all its advice!